-- Students attending the MSc based in London have opportunities to observe clinical meetings, audits, clinics or endoscopy sessions in the large clinical department mainly in the latter half of the year.
+- Students attending the Diploma based in London have opportunities to observe clinical meetings, audits, clinics or endoscopy sessions in the large clinical department mainly in the latter half of the year.

 - There are also two endoscopy training simulators and so training in endoscopy on these simulators is included for on-site students.

 You will have access to a range of facilities including: medical and dental libraries located at the Royal London and at Bart’s hospitals, as well as the Mile End library.